 Spooky Food & Treats

-- worms and eyeballs (meatballs and spaghetti)
+- Worms and eyeballs (meatballs and spaghetti).

-- witches fingers (hot dog sausages)
+- Witch’s fingers (hot dog sausages).

 If in doubt, add edible eyes to everything!